phuc-hyphen/Myfirst_app_todolist/README.md

 # Myfirst_app_todolist

-a small application named: to do lsit app
+a small application named: to do list app